Adelaide University: Roseworthy

 The Memorial Chapel is a notable building on the Roseworthy campus.
 It was built in 1955 to memorialise students from the former college who died during World War I, World War II and the Boer Wars.
 The entrance features a limestone statue of a young soldier "discarding his uniform in readiness to return to the land".
 The organ of the chapel was donated by the mother of a student that died in New Guinea during World War II.
 There is a time capsule from 1976 located near the chapel.
 It is expected to be opened in 2026.

 In 2021, the Roseworthy Solar and Energy Storage Project was opened on the campus.
 It included a solar farm with an output of 1.2MW with a 420/1200kWh hybrid battery.
 Its 3,200 solar panels are estimated to produce 42% of the campus' energy requirements.

 Whyalla

 The Whyalla campus was established in 1962 and is the largest regional campus in South Australia.
 Located in city of Whyalla in the Eyre Peninsula, it is set on 22 ha and offers studies in teacher education, nursing, midwifery, physiotherapy, occupational therapy, social work and human services.

 Mount Gambier

 Based in the Limestone Coast, the Mount Gambier campus was established in 2005 and offers studies in commerce, teacher education, nursing, midwifery, social work and human services.
 It is located in Mount Gambier, the largest regional city in South Australia.
 The campus also conducts research on forest management.

 Governance and structure

-The university is currently governed by the Adelaide University Transition Council established by the Joint Committee.
+As of October 2024 the university was governed by the Adelaide University Transition Council established by the Joint Committee.
 It established the Transitional Academic Board, which will be responsible for academic operations.